 The city has a compact urban core, so the surrounding bayous of southern Louisiana aren't too far away.
 Consider a swamp tour, a steamboat cruise or visit Lake Pontchartrain.

 We touchdown on a misty morning in New Orleans and head to our hotel.
-We're staying at, a handsomely outfitted boutique hotel housed in a sturdy, 165-year-old brick building.
+We're staying at the Old No. 77, a handsomely outfitted boutique hotel housed in a sturdy, 165-year-old brick building.
 It's located in the arts district—conveniently nestled between the French Quarter and the Garden District—meaning you're close enough to the action without having to put up with any rowdy noise.
 The former coffee warehouse and chandlery has been turned into a stylish and sprawling space with tasteful interiors and an art-filled lobby emanating a lounge-like vibe.

 Our room is spacious with a mid-century-meets-industrial aesthetic.
 The exposed brick walls, well-worn plank floors and original windows are complemented with modern touches like an upgraded bathroom, bedside USB ports and a thoughtfully stocked minibar offering such Southern specialties as Zapp's chips, cajun-spiced nuts and local liquors.
 The hotel's staff is knowledgeable and helpful and whenever we enter our well-kept room, jazz is playing from the bedside radio—a really nice touch.

 Now that you're full, meander a few blocks east to the French Quarter, the oldest neighborhood in the city that's still packed with historic charm.
 Underneath the intricate cast-iron balconies overlooking Royal Street are Creole townhomes that now house elegant antique shops, art galleries and restaurants with hidden courtyards.
-Pop into, a rare weapons shop selling everything from old pistols and swords to coins and jewelry we can only assume came from some pillaged shipwreck in the gulf.
+Pop into James H. Cohen & Sons, a rare weapons shop selling everything from old pistols and swords to coins and jewelry we can only assume came from some pillaged shipwreck in the gulf.

-Have an afternoon tipple at the famedat the Hotel Monteleone.
+Have an afternoon tipple at the famed Carousel Bar at the Hotel Monteleone.
 The large circular bar adorned with white lights and gilded mirrors really spins and they serve up a proper Sazerac for a decent price.
 Or try their signature drink, the Vieux Carre—a mix of rye, vermouth, Benedictine and bitters.
 Just mind the spinning on your way out.

 Of course, there's more to do than drink and eat in the Quarter.
-For a taste of the macabre side of this antebellum town, step into the.
+For a taste of the macabre side of this antebellum town, step into the Pharmacy Museum.
 Both eerie and entertaining, it's housed in an 1822 townhouse, which was once the home and shop of Louis J. Dufilho—the first licensed pharmacist in America, back when the city was still under Spanish rule.
-Or stop by the and you might, among exhibits on death rituals and mortuary tools, witness a famous Second Line parade, complete with a marching jazz band first mourning, then celebrating, the life of the deceased.
+Or stop by the Museum of Death and you might, among exhibits on death rituals and mortuary tools, witness a famous Second Line parade, complete with a marching jazz band first mourning, then celebrating, the life of the deceased.

 You'll be ready for a few drinks after that.
 And thankfully, the Quarter is packed with fine bars serving up strong cocktails.
-From the more sophisticated spots like, and to the neon slushy Hurricanes of Bourbon Street's rowdy bars, you'll have plenty to choose from.
-We did have to pop into what claims to be the country's oldest operating bar, —housed in an old brick cottage that was (allegedly) the workshop of pirate Jean Lafitte and his brother Pierre.
+From the more sophisticated spots like Bouligny Tavern, Napoleon House and 21st Amendment to the neon slushy Hurricanes of Bourbon Street's rowdy bars, you'll have plenty to choose from.
+We did have to pop into what claims to be the country's oldest operating bar, Lafitte's Blacksmith Shop—housed in an old brick cottage that was (allegedly) the workshop of pirate Jean Lafitte and his brother Pierre.

-For a casual and cool (or yes, romantic if need be) dinner,is a stylish gastropub that's won praise for its simple but elegant Southern fare and innovative craft cocktails.
+For a casual and cool (or yes, romantic if need be) dinner, Sylvain is a stylish gastropub that's won praise for its simple but elegant Southern fare and innovative craft cocktails.
 To enter, you slink through a covered alleyway into a candle-lit courtyard.
-Or there's , with its classic styling and towering walnut case that houses well over 100 different bourbons.
+Or there's Bourbon House, with its classic styling and towering walnut case that houses well over 100 different bourbons.
 Part of Dickie Brennan's restaurant group, it focuses on classic dishes made with local ingredients.
 In fact, over 70% of ingredients are sourced within 150 miles.
 The BBQ Shrimp, whole local gulf shrimp slathered in spicy Louisiana bourbon barbecue sauce, is messy but worth the effort.
-After we finished dinner, the waiter surprised us with a small glass of because we'd asked about it at the start of the meal.
+After we finished dinner, the waiter surprised us with a small glass of bourbon milk punch because we'd asked about it at the start of the meal.

 Make your way to St. Charles Avenue and hop onto the streetcar for a slow, scenic ride under the live oaks into the Garden District.
 The streetcar is still just $1.25 per journey (cash only) and will take you through row after row of storied mansions.
-Hop off around First Street and walk the five blocks past many esteemed houses (think author Anne Rice) tofor breakfast.
+Hop off around First Street and walk the five blocks past many esteemed houses (think author Anne Rice) to Molly's Rise and Shine for breakfast.

 Then head over to Lafayette Cemetery No 1., one of the oldest cemeteries in the city.
 A popular location for movies that have been filmed in New Orleans due to its history and gothic beauty, the ornate tombs house remains laid to rest above ground because the water table is so high.
 It covers just one city block but contains more than 1,100 family and society tombs.
 Seemingly untouched for the better part of a century, the stone mausoleums are ravaged by time and make for a somber but vastly interesting experience.
 It was one of our favorite moments of the trip.
 Afterwards, wander around the neighborhood's leafy streets, lined with fine examples of Greek Revival and Italianate architecture.

-Magazine Street is home to many of the city's most popular shops.has a handsome outpost here (where the sales team happily brings bourbon or a beer to your dressing room).
-And there are plenty of home and antique stores, including or , which is owned and operated by Mad Men's Bryan Batt.
-Grab an easy lunch at , a popular Uptown spot where we sampled a few more po'boys and a side of fried pickles.
-Then get cleaned up at , a barbershop and store that's also part museum.
+Magazine Street is home to many of the city's most popular shops.
+Billy Reid has a handsome outpost here (where the sales team happily brings bourbon or a beer to your dressing room).
+And there are plenty of home and antique stores, including Malachite or Hazelnut, which is owned and operated by Mad Men's Bryan Batt.
+Grab an easy lunch at Mahony's, a popular Uptown spot where we sampled a few more po'boys and a side of fried pickles.
+Then get cleaned up at Adian Gill, a barbershop and store that's also part museum.
 Along with cult-favorite grooming brands, the shop has antique display cases filled with an impressive collection of barber-based artifacts.

-If you're looking for a late afternoon cocktail, stop by, a St. Charles Avenue mansion turned boutique hotel.
+If you're looking for a late afternoon cocktail, stop by The Columns, a St. Charles Avenue mansion turned boutique hotel.
 It's a rare opportunity to step inside one of these great big buildings, and this one just happens to overlook the St. Charles streetcar line, and boasts an affordable and tasty happy hour menu.

 You've got two choices now: Head back to the hotel for a nap or take a nice long bike ride to work off that chicken.
-Swing by, a full-service shop just outside the Quarter that will rent bikes by the half or full day.
-Trace the river on paved bike trail or simply explore the city and various neighborhood's on two wheels.
+Swing by Bicycle Michael's, a full-service shop just outside the Quarter that will rent bikes by the half or full day.
+Trace the river on Woldenburg Park's paved bike trail or simply explore the city and various neighborhood's on two wheels.
 Try to keep the drinking to a minimum while biking, though.
 When you return, you're in the perfect spot for a night of music.

 If Bourbon Street is where the tourists flock for a good time, Frenchman Street, lined with funky clubs, mom-and-pop restaurants and lively bars is the local's choice.
 You can spend your night going from joint to joint, hearing all sorts of music, as if turning the knob on a radio.
 Every bar has a different band playing and what's more, they're almost entirely free to get into (with merely a one-drink minimum).
-Make a reservation for dinner atand enjoy live music while you eat local-style tapas.
-Then spend the rest of the night walking between such beloved venues as the and .
+Make a reservation for dinner at Three Muses and enjoy live music while you eat local-style tapas.
+Then spend the rest of the night walking between such beloved venues as the Spotted Cat and Blue Nile.